 Some Trucking companies and drivers complained because they felt these laws would prevent them from making a living.
 Others saw it as a relief from relentless driving by the companies taking advantage of a profession.
-In the end, the federal government has found that at least 19 lives are saved each year, 560 injuries are prevented, and a decrease of over 1,400 crashes each year.
+In the end, the federal government seen at least 19 lives saved each year, 560 injuries prevented, and a decrease of over 1,400 crashes each year.
 To the folks who lost their lives before the rule, this is validation that their lives weren't lost for a company's bottom dollar.

 Why Is Fatigue Still An Issue?

-Trucking companies are responsible for enforcing the safety laws.
-This includes monitoring the driver logs and verifying the entries by GPS, phone logs and other means necessary.
-Unfortunately, we have seen far too many trucking companies either choose to turn a blind eye to the violations because they see their bottom line growing or the company finds a method to circumvent the rules.
+Trucking companies are responsible for enforcing safety laws.
+This includes monitoring the driver logs and verifying the entries by GPS, phone logs, and any other means necessary.
+Unfortunately, we have seen far too many trucking companies either choose to turn a blind eye to the violations, because they see their bottom line growing, or the company finds a method to circumvent the rules.
 Getting creative to keep drivers on the road longer is not putting safety first.

-The other invention we have seen is companies switching to an owner-operator driver, which is the alternative to an actual employee.
+The other approach we have seen is companies switching to an owner-operator driver, which is the alternative to an actual employee.
 What is the difference?

 Let me give you another example of the one driver working for two companies concern we are seeing.
 Imagine that a driver works for Company A and Company B. Company A doesn't know that the driver is working for Company B and vice versa.
 The driver doesn't put it on his application.
-Who is monitoring his hours-of-service to make sure he is within the federal mandated 70-hour work week?
-No one is the answer.
+Who is monitoring his hours of service to make sure he is within the federal mandated 70-hour workweek?
+The answer: nobody.